kabu1204/yfs/README.md

 When `head` catches up with `tail1`, in other words, the length of queue1 becomes 0, then queue1 becomes queue2 and queue2 is reset(`tail2=end`):

 ![](./docs/assets/vlog_gc_two_queue2.jpg)

+## Concurrency Control

+The concurrency control between multiple front-end access threads and back-end flush threads is quite complicated, because of the consistency between in-memory caching (MemTable in LSMTree and HashTable in value log) and persisted data.
+Even leveldb uses a global mutex to synchronize all user requests.

+For simplicity, the basic policy:

+1. GET/SET/DEL/ITER will try to hold the global mutex.
+2. Value log manages one write deamon thread to perform flush/GC.
+3. LSMTree manages another write deamon thread to perform compaction.

+So, in YSSD layer, there exists only one access thread.
+The value log or LSMTree will only need to take care of the safety between access thread and its write thread.